 Because it is one of the most popular cities to visit in Andalucía and home to one of the most visited monuments in all of Spain, there are numerous accommodation options in Granada.
 If you’re wondering where to stay in the city, take a look at these recommendations:

-Hotel Los Tilos — This centrally located hotel is close to everything Granada has to offer, making it a great place to rest your head.
-They have numerous rooms available, a rooftop terrace with excellent views of the city and the surrounding mountains, and breakfast is included each morning.
-Click here to see their latest prices
+Áurea Catedral – This centrally located hotel is close to everything Granada has to offer.
+They have numerous rooms available, a rooftop terrace with excellent views of the city and the surrounding mountains, and there is the option to include breakfast each morning.

-Makuto Backpacker’s Hostel — This hostel is a fantastic accommodation option in Granada if you’re travelling solo or on a budget.
-Located in the heart of the Albaicín, they have a range of dorm and private rooms available, numerous common areas complete with hammocks, and they organise social events each evening.
-They also have a great breakfast included in the nightly rate.
-Click here to see their latest prices
+El Granado Hostel – This hostel is a fantastic accommodation option in Granada if you’re travelling solo or on a budget.
+Located in the heart of the Albaicín, they have a range of dorm and private rooms available, numerous common areas complete, and they organise social events each evening.

 Not quite what you’re looking for?
 Click here to browse more Granada hotels!